Ben Garrity

-He began his career playing non-League football at Merseyside-based clubs NSC Junior, Oyster Martyrs, Formby and Lower Breck, winning Lower Breck's Player of the Season award in 2016–17.
+Garrity began his career playing non-League football at Merseyside-based clubs NSC Junior, Oyster Martyrs, Formby and Lower Breck, winning Lower Breck's Player of the Season award in 2016–17.
 He joined Northern Premier League Premier Division side Warrington Town in 2018 and impressed enough to win a move to Blackpool in January 2020, turning professional in the English Football League shortly before the age of 23.
 He spent the 2020–21 season on loan at Oldham Athletic and was sold on to Port Vale in June 2021.
 He helped the club to win promotion out of League Two via the play-offs in 2022 and was also named as the club's Player of the Year.
+He won the award again in 2024 and won a second League Two promotion with the club at the end of the 2024–25 season.

 Career

 Early career

-Garrity spent his early career with NSC Junior, playing for the club in the Walton & Kirkdale Junior Football league from 2004 to 2013.
+Garrity spent his early career with NSC Junior, playing for the club in the Walton & Kirkdale Junior Football League from 2004 to 2013.
 He then moved on to Oyster Martyrs, a Sunday league team in Liverpool.
 In October 2013, Garrity began a short spell at North West Counties Football League side Formby.
 Despite only making seven appearances, he played in four different competitions; league, Liverpool Senior Cup, NWCFL League Challenge Cup, and the NWCFL First Division Trophy.
 He then moved to Lower Breck in the Liverpool County Premier League.
 He made 29 appearances for Lower Breck in the 2016–17 season, scoring eight goals and making eight assists, and was named as the club's Player of the Season.
 He scored seven goals and made five assists from 28 appearances in the 2017–18 campaign.

 Warrington Town

 Garrity was signed by Warrington Town in 2018.
-He signed a new two-year deal with the club in June 2019 despite attracting interest from higher level clubs and was described as "irreplaceable" by manager Paul Carden.
+He signed a new two-year deal with the club in June 2019 despite attracting interest from higher-level clubs and was described as "irreplaceable" by manager Paul Carden.
 He spent 18 months with Warrington in the Northern Premier League Premier Division, scoring 17 goals in 54 league and cup games for the club, including two goals in their 'super play-off' defeat to King's Lynn Town at the end of the 2018–19 season.
 He missed just two league games during his time at Cantilever Park and was the club's top-scorer mid-way through the 2019–20 campaign.
 Upon leaving the club he said that he loved his time at Warrington and was disappointed not to have helped them achieve promotion.
 He became the first Warrington player to move directly into the English Football League in more than 20 years.